Miguel Malvar-class frigate: Selection

 Several offers were made to the Philippine Navy to meet the requirements for new corvettes, including proposals coming from South Korea's Hyundai Heavy Industries, Turkey's ASFAT, Israel Shipyards, Germany's ThyssenKrupp Marine Systems (TKMS), France's Naval Group, Dutch shipbuilder Damen Group, and India's Goa Shipyard.

 The Department of National Defense eventually decided for the project to be procured under negotiated process, and undertaken through Government-to-Government (G2G) process, which means a support and participation of the government of the shipbuilder's country of origin.

 By 2021, South Korea's Hyundai Heavy Industries and Turkey's ASFAT were shortlisted for the project.
 HHI offered their HDC-3100 corvette design.
 On the other hand, ASFAT offered a revised version of their Ada-class corvette.

 Ultimately, Hyundai Heavy Industries was selected as the winning contractor for the project's Lot 1, with a Notice of Award released by the DND on 15 December 2021, and a contract signed on 28 December 2021.

+On 22 December 2025, DND issued a Notice of Award to HHI for the acquisition of two additional frigates for the Philippine Navy, with the contract signed on 26 December 2025.